rrpg/map-generator/README.md

 ## What's next?

-- I'll add another option to return the map details to be usable by another program for example.
 - I'd like to add beaches in the map, between the water and the land.
 - I'd like to add deserts, depending on the Y value of the pixels in the map ( deserts will be in the vertical center of the map)